pnovo/pNovoM/README.md

 ## Downloads

-pNovoM is currently free to use. **[Download pNovoM](http://pfind.ict.ac.cn/software/pNovoM/index.html)**
+pNovoM is currently free to use. **[Download pNovoM.](http://pfind.ict.ac.cn/software/pNovoM/index.html)**

-If you have any question about it, please contact pnovo@ict.ac.cn
+If you have any question about it, please contact pnovo@ict.ac.cn.

 ## pNovoM Release Notes